Ventolin and Salamol salbutamol inhalers for asthma available to buy online from Dr Fox.

 Salbutamol is effective only if it is inhaled into the lungs where it is active.
 Inhaler technique (how to use an inhaler) is usually explained in asthma clinics.
-See also demonstration videos for metered aerosol and breath actuated inhalers, and the 'patient information leaflets' (links below) supplied with the inhalers.
+See also demonstration videos for metered aerosol, dry powder, and breath actuated inhalers, and the 'patient information leaflets' (links below) supplied with the inhalers.
 Metered aerosol inhalers can also be used more easily with a spacer device.
 This is a tube, usually made of plastic, that your inhaler inserts into and the medication can be breathed in over several breaths from the other end.
 This enables the medication to be breathed into the lungs correctly which is useful if there are issues with the technique of using the inhaler or during an asthma attack.

 Ventolin Evohaler is a 'metered aerosol' and delivers 100mcg of salbutamol per puff when the end of the inhaler is pushed down.
 You can use 1 or 2 puffs when needed up to 4 times a day.